Citizen Members

 Washington Department of Natural Resources

 Kristen Ohlson-Kiehn is the designee for the Washington Department of Natural Resources.
 As the Upland Program’s Recreation and Conservation Division manager, Ms. Ohlson-Kiehn oversees diverse recreation across 3.3 million acres of state trust lands, which host everything from hiking, mountain biking, and horseback riding, to paragliding, rock climbing, and off-road vehicle riding.
-In addition, she leads the department's Natural Areas Program, which consists of 97 protected natural areas across more than 160,000 acres.
-Ms. Ohlson-Kiehn has invested 27 years in the field of natural resource management, 20 of which have been at the Department of Natural Resources.
+In addition, she leads the department's Natural Areas Program, which consists of ninety-seven protected natural areas across more than 160,000 acres.
+Ms. Ohlson-Kiehn has invested twenty-seven years in the field of natural resource management, twenty of which have been at the Department of Natural Resources.
 Much of her career has focused on navigating the myriad interests that many hold across state trust lands.
 She has a master of forestry degree from Yale School of the Environment and a bachelor of arts degree in U.S. history from Marlboro College in Vermont.
 In her spare time, she enjoys biking and skiing (Nordic and downhill) with her family and two dogs.
 She also has completed a 4,013-mile bicycle ride across the United States and summited Mount Baker.

 Woman with long blonde hair smiling